tangruize/SandTable/doc/Install-OpenBSD.md

 sudo -H pip install jq requests inotify psutil
 ```

-Configure TPROXY on host:
+Configure TPROXY (on host):

 ```sh
 make unconfig-network-lxd
 make config-network-lxd
 ```

-The dependencies on each node to run interceptor is depended on the target systems to run.
-For example, to run PySyncObj, we need to install python3 on OpenBSD:
+The dependencies required on each node to run the interceptor depend on the target systems.
+For example, to run PySyncObj, python3 needs to be installed on OpenBSD:

 ```sh
 pkg_add python3